AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/send-to-multiple-recipients.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Send to a Multiple Recipients
+# Sending to Multiple Recipients

 Learn how to send a document for e-signature to more than one recipient.